 Is The Web Working For Your Business, or Just Taking Up Space?

 At some point, someone probably told you your company needed a website.
 They were probably right.
 The same people probably told you needed a Facebook page, a Twitter feed, a YouTube channel, and a newsletter.
 They were less right, but their heart is in the right place.
 Owning a saw doesn’t make you a carpenter any more than having a twitter feed will bring you any new business.
 These tools can be powerful in the right circumstances if you know how to put them to use.

 Let’s Do The Work That Needs to Be Done

 I knew an agency that worked on building websites.
-They would ask their clients for copy, then design a site with that copy and tools to edit it.
-They would follow this up with a “Good luck!” and then send them a follow up email a month later.
+They would ask their clients for copy, and then design a site with that copy and tools to edit it.
+They would follow this up with a “Good luck!” and then send them a follow-up email a month later.
 Firstly, writing copy is hard work, why should you have to do it?
 Secondly, if you have never had a website, web application, or mobile app, what the heck are you supposed to do with it?
-I like to build long term relationships with my clients, so that we can focus on the long term success of that project.
+I like to build long-term relationships with my clients so that we can focus on the long term success of that project.
 Launching new software isn’t the end of a project, it’s a first step.
-Even if we don’t work together in the long term, I want you to be a better equipped owner that will understand how to measure success, and how to get there.
+Even if we don’t work together in the long term, I want you to be a better-equipped owner that will understand how to measure success, and how to get there.

-At the end of the day, I’m a hacker who enjoys making cool things, writing copy to get people to buy them, and pouring over charts to make sure we are getting the results we want.
-I spent my formative years making websites and now I’m tired of it.
-Now I want build things that make businesses better.
-If that sounds good to you, let’s get in touch.
+At the end of the day, I’m a hacker who enjoys doing good work, writing copy that sells, and not considering a project a win until we have measurable gains.
+I spent my formative years making websites, and now I’m tired of it.
+Now I want build systems that make businesses better.